Safety Kits for Students and Employees

 Before classes begin, we will welcome students who will be on campus with a package that includes

-For new students living on campus, these safety kits will be distributed at the staging area for move-in in the Kovalchick Complex.
+For new students living on campus, safety kits will be distributed at the staging area for move-in in the Kovalchick Complex.

 Continuing students living on campus will receive their safety kits at their residence hall at check-in.